twigyard/twigyard/docs/docs/middlewares/router.md

 name           | type   | description
 ---------------|--------|------------
 page           | string | The name of the page to be rendered. url_params     | map    | A map of parameters parsed from URI if any are present.
+The key is the parameter name as defined in the router (i.e. `product_id`) and the value is the parameter value for the current page (i.e. `1`).